 Boosting Blood Flow

 How can something as simple as touch alleviate the complex discomfort of neuropathic pain?
-Therapeutic massage increases blood flow, delivering oxygen and nutrients to tissues while clearing metabolic waste like lactic acid.
+Therapeutic massage increases blood flow, delivering oxygen and nutrients to tissues while clearing metabolic waste, such as lactic acid.
 Techniques such as Swedish and Thai massage target congested areas, improving venous return and reducing swelling.

-This enhanced circulation counteracts chronic hypoxia in muscles, fostering healing and relief.
+This enhanced circulation helps counteract chronic muscle hypoxia, promoting healing and relief.
 Additionally, improved blood flow through massage supports overall muscle health by reducing tension effectively over time.

 Consider these relatable benefits of massage for circulation: